 The Matthew Charles Decker Scholarship was established in the loving memory of Matthew Charles Decker, an Environmental Studies undergraduate major at UCSB, who suffered a fatal skiing accident in March of 1995 during his junior year at UCSB.
 Matthew was an honors scholar whose love and commitment to the environment was an inspiration to all who knew him.
 He completed a wildlife study program in the Fall of 1994 during which he interacted with wolves, bears and the astonishing beauty of nature.
 This educational experience left him in awe of our Mother Earth and instilled in him a resounding commitment to work on behalf of the environment.

-Scholarship Information: The UCSB Affiliates of the University of California, Santa Barbara, will award at least one scholarship of approximately $1,500 to a qualified UCSB undergraduate majoring in the area of environmental studies.
-The award is made on the basis of academic achievement, financial need, community activities, campus activities, honors and employment background.
-Recipient must be a registered student during 2013–14 academic year.
+Scholarship Information: The UCSB Affiliates of the University of California, Santa Barbara, will award one scholarship of $1,500 to a qualified UCSB undergraduate majoring in the area of environmental studies.
+The award is made on the basis of academic achievement (minimum 3.0 GPA), financial need, community activities, campus activities, honors and employment background.
+Recipient must be a registered student during current academic year.
+Please direct all inquiries regarding the scholarship to Cheryl Kelly in Institutional Advancement at 893-4388 or email firstname.lastname@example.org.

 UCSB Affiliates Scholarship Committee